How sorting robots improve efficiency & accuracy in 2025

 Is a sorting robot right for your business?

 So you’re intrigued by the idea of automated sorting in your warehouse or distribution center.
-Before investing in sorting robot technology, you’ll want to determine if it’s the right solution for your needs.
+Before investing in sorting robot technology, you’ll want to determine whether it’s the right solution for your needs.

 Think long and hard about these: